microsoft/computervision-recipes/SETUP.md

-For example, if I want to run `jupyter notebook --port 8888` on my VM and I wish to run the Jupyter notebooks on my local broswer on `localhost:9999`, I would ssh into my VM using the following commend:
+For example, if I want to run `jupyter notebook --port 8888` on my VM and I wish to run the Jupyter notebooks on my local broswer on `localhost:9999`, I would ssh into my VM using the following command:

 ```
 $ssh -L 9999:localhost:8888 <username>@<server-ip>
 ```

-This command will allow your local machine's port 9999 to access your remote machine's port 8888.
+This command will allow your local machine's port `9999` to access your remote machine's port `8888`.